 The price of the general admission is 13 dollars plus 5 extra dollars for those who want to visit the area of the Upper Royal Room, located at the top of the Palace of King Don Pedro.

 Attractions included in the Alcazar entrance ticket

 - Triana Ceramics Museum

-You also have to take into account that the entrance to the Alcazar is free for disabled people, children under 16 years old and residents of Seville.
-Pensioners and students will also have a discount on the general admission and in the last hour of access to the Alcazar (from 16 to 17 in winter and from 18 to 19 in summer) the entrance is free for all visitors.
-Something very important: this does not mean that you should not book in advance any type of free admission to avoid being left without a place.
+You also have to take into account that the entrance to the Alcazar is free for disabled people, children under 16 years old, and residents of Seville.
+Beneficiaries of a pension and students will also have a discount on the general admission and in the last hour of access to the Alcazar (from 16 to 17 in winter and from 18 to 19 in summer), the entrance is free for all visitors.
+Something very important: this does not mean that you should not book in advance any type of free entrance so as not to be left without a place.

 Finally, you will also be interested to know that sporadically the Alcazar organizes dramatized nighttime visits.
 Keep an eye on the official channels to find out when they are and reserve your place in advance.